vuestorefront/storefront-api/README.md

 Check our [GraphQL Schema documentation](https://divanteltd.github.io/storefront-graphql-api-schema/) for the details regarding data formats.

 ## Adding custom modules with their own dependencies (Yarn only)
-When adding custom [Extensions to the API](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Extending%20vue-storefront-api.md), you might want to define some dependencies inside them.
+When adding custom modules(https://sfa-docs.sh/guide/modules/introduction.html), you might want to define some dependencies inside them.
 Thanks to [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), dependencies defined inside your custom module will be installed when you execute `yarn` at the project root level, so it's way easier and faster than installing all modules dependencies separately.

 To do this, define the `package.json` with your dependencies in your custom module:
-- `src/api/extensions/{your-custom-extension}/package.json`
+- `src/modules/{your-custom-extension}/package.json`
 - `src/platforms/{your-custom-platform}/package.json`

 NOTE: `npm` users will still have to install the dependencies individually in their modules.